Call 911 if you have facial swelling or have trouble breathing

 How do you know if you're facing a dental emergency?
 Here are some common examples.

 Severe pain in a tooth or jaw.
 You probably already know what a minor toothache feels like.
 That toothache is a good reason to make an appointment with a dentist, but it's not an emergency.
 If the pain reaches extreme levels, however, you need to get help fast.
-Among other possibilities, you could have an infection that requires antibiotics.
+Among other possibilities, you could have a serious infection that requires antibiotics; otherwise, it could cause enough neck swelling to make it difficult or impossible to breathe.

 Bleeding that won't stop.
 Lots of people bleed a little after brushing or flossing.
 It's a classic sign of gingivitis, a very common condition.
 But if your mouth is bleeding and it won't stop even after you've applied pressure, you may have a deep wound that requires emergency treatment.
 Use a gauze or compress to control the bleeding as much as possible until you can get help.